Leminsk/Ud/README.md

 - `A Google API Key`

 ## Starting Ud
 The main file is `ud.js` which calls the others as modules.
-Running in the terminal `node ud.js` should work.
+Running in the terminal
+`node ud.js`
+should work just fine.
 Ud will often print its status and variables to aid a bit in monitoring its behavior.

 ## Commands & Instructions